 B. Nature of produce

-“Mandarins (easy peelers)” if the produce is not visible from the outside
+Common name of the species

-“Mixture of citrus fruit” or equivalent denomination and common names of the different species, in case of a mixture of mandarins (easy peelers) with distinctly different species of citrus fruit
+“Mixture of citrus fruit” or equivalent denomination and common names of the different species, in case of a mixture of mandarins with distinctly different species of citrus fruit

-“Satsumas” or “Clementines” where appropriate and the name of the variety is optional;

-Name of the variety for other mandarins and mandarin hybrids
+Name of the variety for mandarins other than satsumas, clementines and mandarin hybrids

 The name of a variety can be replaced by a synonym.
 A trade name can only be given in addition to the variety or the synonym.

-“seeded” or “with seeds” [proposal by South Africa] in case of clementines with more than 10 seeds
+“seeded” or “with seeds” in case of clementines with more than 10 seeds

-“seedless”: (optional, seedless mandarins (easy peelers) may occasionally contain seeds).
+“seedless”: (optional, seedless mandarins may occasionally contain seeds).

 C. Origin of produce